mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - MTU accumulator.
 This signal allows measurement of MTU information from PLUS-aware devices.
 The sender sets the initial value to the sender's MTU.
 A PLUS-aware forwarding device on path receiving this value fills in the minimum of the received value and the MTU of the next hop into this field.
+The information, when fed back to the sender, can be used as a hint for a running PLPMTUD {{RFC4821}} process.

 - State timeout accumulator.
 This signal allows measurement of timeouts from PLUS-aware devices.
 It is initialized to a maximum ("no information")